 Kills: 47 confirmed (8 during the Battle of Britain)

-Wilhelm Balthasar was born on 2 February 1914 in Fulda and began his military service as an artillery officer before transferring to the Luftwaffe.
-He gained early combat experience in the Spanish Civil War with the Condor Legion, where he became one of Germany’s most effective pilots.
-For his service, he was awarded the Spanish Cross in Gold with Swords and Diamonds.
+Wilhelm Balthasar was born on 2 February 1914 in Fulda and began his military career as an artillery officer in the Reichswehr before transferring to the Luftwaffe in 1935.
+He gained early combat experience during the Spanish Civil War with the Condor Legion, where he emerged as one of Germany’s most effective early fighter pilots and was awarded the Spanish Cross in Gold with Swords and Diamonds.

 Nationality: Germany